 And that can give sales reps seeming superpowers.

-VentureBeat is studying Marketing Automation.
-Fill out our survey, and you’ll get our full report when it’s published.
+VentureBeat is studying mobile app analytics.
+Fill out our survey, and you’ll get access to all the data.

 “Because we do this on a daily basis, we can see when people start a software trial,” CEO Ilya Semin told me.
 “So we can tell their competitors, and they can call those companies, and the sales rep can say: “I see you’re checking out our competitor’s solution right now … why don’t you try ours as well?”

 That’s pure marketing magic.

 Not only is the prospect clearly interested in the type of solution you’re offering, he or she is right in the buying cycle as well.
 And, since you know what solution they are currently testing and presumably have already built a comprehensive sales strategy against that competitor, it’s a fairly simple thing to make the case that, in the interests of covering all their bases, the prospect should give you a shot too.
 Instantly, you’re in the door.

 Updating data every single day is unheard of in the traditional business data world, where data is often old and frequently outdated.
 Sardella told me about a $10,000 Data.com purchase that KISSmetrics made recently that turned out to be 80 percent inaccurate — causing the company to ask for a refund.

 “Buying data is like driving a new car off the lot,” Sardella said.
 “The value drops 30 percent right away.”

 Datanyze, however, says that its data keeps getting better every single day: fresher and fresher.

 KISSmetrics is still a customer, as are HubSpot, the marketing automation vendor Act On, as well as many other well-known companies.
 One in particular, a leading video platform, has found the data so high quality it has increased its purchase from five seats late last year to “well over 100” today.